Licensed Professional Counselor

 I work with individuals and couples who are working towards sustainable change that leads to peace.

 820 NW 21st Avenue

 Provides telehealth services

 Practicing Since: 2011

 Our spiritual lives are often developed in isolation.
 Many of us have been wounded by spiritual and religious communities and no longer participate in the groups we once found community in; yet we yearn for spirit deeply.
-As we sort through what your spiritual life looks like you can find freedom to explore, question and orient yourself on the path you want.
+As we sort through what your spiritual life looks like you can find freedom to explore, question and orient yourself towards your own inner life.

-Relationship difficulties often start small and we try not to notice them.
-At some point they become unavoidable and we have choices to make.
+Relationship difficulties often start out small and we try not to notice them, at some point they become unavoidable and we have choices to make.
 There is hope for your relationship, you can change patterns and perceptions and find joy again.

 Everything changes, we know that, but we have such a difficult time letting things go.
 Our work together will help you grieve well so you can live well.